TABLE OF CONTENTS

-That might change in a few years’ time but the status quo has remained intact for so long that we’re pretty confident in saying that buying an NVIDIA GPU (over an AMD one) will almost surely net you a better video editing experience, regardless if you’re reading these lines in 2022 or, say, 2025.
+That might change in a few years’ time but the status quo has remained intact for so long that we’re pretty confident in saying that buying an NVIDIA GPU (over an AMD one) will almost surely net you a better video editing experience, regardless if you’re reading these lines today or, say, in 2025.

 Analyze the Product Stack